 Among our Cusco travel tips, we can recommend the following tips to make your trip by plane a much more enjoyable one.
 In general, these are also applicable if you are looking to enjoy another Peruvian destination.

 - If you fly during the high season (September, October, and November) you may get flights at a higher price.
-The cheapest month to fly is May.
+By the way, the cheapest month to fly is May.

-- Flights during the dawning and nights are much cheaper than those that depart during the day.
+- Flights during the dawning and night are much cheaper than those that depart during the day.

-- If you are looking to save money, booking with Viva Air Peru or Sky Airline may be a good idea.
-Both airlines are low-cost and offer nonstop flights from Lima to Cusco.
+- If you are looking to save money, booking with Jet Smart Peru or Sky Airline may be a good idea.
+Both airlines are low-cost and offer nonstop flights from Lima to Cusco airport.

 Most expensive – Large duration – Views of amazing landscapes – You have the control

-This is one of the less popular ways to do the trip.
-But the private transfer is quite a popular option among groups looking to enjoy a more exclusive trip.
+Also, the private transfer is quite a popular option among groups looking to enjoy a more exclusive journey during their trip from Lima to Cusco.
 This route usually crosses the heart of the Peruvian Andes and will give you an idea of the life and traditions that mark Peru.

 - Ayacucho – Andahuaylillas: The third section goes to Andahuaylas and lasts about five hours.
 It is there where it normally changes for the section to Cusco.
 Andahuaylillas is just a passing city where you can make a stop for lunch or rest for a few hours.

 - Andahuaylillas – Cusco: This track has a duration of about seven to nine hours.
-The main objective of this route is to know some popular destinations in the Peruvian highlands.
+The main objective of this route is to know some popular destinations in the Peruvian highlands like Raqchi, an ancient Wiracocha Inca deity temple.
+Or Tipón, an Inca ceremonial center dedicated to water.

 “YOU CAN’T UNDERSTAND A CITY WITHOUT USING ITS PUBLIC TRANSPORTATION SYSTEM”